St Louis Property Damage Attorney

-It is important that you immediately hire a property damage defense attorney
+It is important that you immediately hire a property damage attorney

 Vandalism and Arson in St. Louis

-Intentional property damage crimes include vandalism and arson, and each have their own consequences.
+Intentional property damage crimes include vandalism and arson, and each has its own consequences.
 Intentional property damage cases include:

 - Arson: Arson is when an offender intentionally burns a property such as a building, residence, or motor vehicle.
 Because arson has the potential to cause injuries or death, it is considered a felony.
 In the state of Missouri, those charged with arson can be subject to long prison sentences.